 Then I “painted” bricks on the wall of the tower using the dry tinter (brown).
 Colour butter icing green.
 Using a star nozzle I just piped some “grass” right around the bottom of the tower.
 I had some left over flowers that I had made for another cake and I placed it here and there on the grass.
 I had quite an obvious seam where the plastic icing joined so I used the green icing to make a vine going up along the seam, also placing some flowers on the vine.

 For the figures: colour some plastic icing flesh colour.
 Make ball shapes for the head and a tiny ball for the nose and colour in the eyes and mouth with a black felt tip pen.
-Make the clothes any colour you want.
+Then, make the clothes any colour you want.
 Make a long yellow braid for Rapunzel.
 The Prince was always falling over, so I made him lean against a rock.
 I used left over wall to make the rock.

 My daughter was quite impressed with result!
 I must admit, so was I!!!